 We live in an age where we don’t have to suffer in silence any more.
 Life becomes so much easier when we go about dealing with our fears, insecurities and troubles.

+Below is a list of mental health organisations contacts for immediate help and also for preventative measures.
 The beauty of the internet is that these sites can be accessed from everywhere.
 The links below are from a few different countries and regions.

 Most regions have 24/7 counsellors and people you can talk to completely anonymously.
 This is a very powerful and beneficial resource to have and should be used when needed.